prejrdev/unnecessarily-native-lru/readme.md

 //and there is also
 cache.clear();
-//which removes its references to all of the underlying JS objects (which if no other refences are held, the GC would eventually collect those objects), and invalidates the whole cache.
+//which removes its references to all of the underlying JS objects
+//(which if no other refences are held, the GC would eventually collect those objects),
+//and invalidates the whole cache.

 ```